TFNS/CTFNote/MIGRATION.md

 psql -U ctfnote -d ctfnote < backup.sql
 ```

+There should be a *few* errors.
+This is because Postgres cannot create the same
+database/users/schema twice.

 ## Prepare for CTFNote migration

-### Change ctfnote's password
-User `ctfnote`'s password changed between version 1 and 2.
+There are two actions to do to prepare for CTFNote's migration: change the
+database user's password and transfer the tables to a special schema.

+You can change the password of the ctfnote user with the following command:
 ```sh
 psql -U ctfnote -d ctfnote <<< "ALTER USER ctfnote WITH PASSWORD 'ctfnote';"
 ```

+CTFNote will migrate data from the `migration` schema automatically.
+Create a
-Create a new schema and put every CTFNote table inside
+new schema and put every CTFNote table inside :
 ```sql
 psql --username "$POSTGRES_USER" -d "$POSTGRES_USER" <<EOF
 	CREATE SCHEMA migration;